brython-dev/brython/www/doc/en/faq.md

 can be used ; the syntax proposed by Brython is to use operators : this is easier to type (no parenthesis) and more readable

-To add a sibling node, the operator `+` is used
+To add a sibling node, the operator `+` is used.

 To add a child, the operator `<=` was chosen for these reasons :

 - it has the shape of a left arrow ; note that Python function annotations use a new operator `->` that was chosen for its arrow shape
-- it looks like an augmented assignment because of the equal sign
 - it can't be confused with "lesser or equal" because a line with `document <= elt` would be a no-op if it was "lesser or equal", which is always used in a condition or as the return value of a function
-- we are so used to interpret the 2 signs `<` and `=` as "lesser or equal" that we forget that they are a convention for programming languages, to replace the real sign `≤`
 - in Python, `<=` is used as an operator for sets with a different meaning than "lesser or equal"
-- the sign `<` is often used in computer science to mean something else than "lesser than" : in Python and many other languages, `<<` means left shift ;
-  in HTML tags are enclosed with `<` and `>`
 - Python uses the same operator `%` for very different operations : modulo and string formatting
+- the __`pathlib`__ module in Python standard library uses the operator `/` to build file system paths

+Anyway, those who are allergic to operator overloading can use the method `attach()` of DOM elements instead.